 Church officials have called on Catholics in Indonesia to stay alert in the run up to and during Holy Week following a number of attacks on churches in several parts of the country.
-Holy Week

 A month earlier on Feb.
-11, a man armed with a sword burst in on a Sunday Mass at a church in Yogyakarta’s, Sleman district and attacked a Dutch priest
+11, a man armed with a sword burst in on a Sunday Mass at a church in Yogyakarta’s, Sleman district and attacked a Dutch priest and three parishioners.

 According to Maria Theresia Erlien, a parishioner from St. Joseph Church in Matraman, East Jakarta the call to be on alert should get serious attention.

 Four people were killed in a bomb blast at the church on Christmas Eve in 2000.